KTH-SML/ITRL-Manufacturing/README.md

 ## Important Note

 - Nozzle Diameter: The nozzle diameter is not specified as it may vary based on the material and printing requirements.
+Make sure to check before starting print as it is likely to fail if this setting is set incorrectly.

-Thank you for choosing ITRL Manufacturing for your 3D printing needs.
-If you have any questions or need further assistance, please don't hesitate to reach out.
+- Bed levelling: Do not attempt unless you know what you are doing, it should not need to be done unless the nozzle has been switched or similar hardware adjustments (apart from the ultimaker2+).

 Happy 3D Printing!